cheind/py-cgraph/Readme.md

 **Applications**
 - Function Optimization [view][3]
 - Signed Distance Functions and Particle Physics [view][4] <br/>
 This was recently [referenced][5] by Donald House co-author of *Foundations of Physically Based Modeling & Animation* as additional reader supplied material.
 Signed distance functions are not covered in his book, which makes contribution a good fit.
-Most of the math used is directly linked with his book.
+Most of the math in the notebook used is directly linked with content of the book.

 All notebook sources can be found inside the [docs][docs] folder.
 There are certainly typos, grammatical errors and all kind of improvements possible.
 In case you have one for me, I'd be happy to see your pull requests or comments!